 Dr. Shaun Nykvist, Queensland University of Technology, Australia

-Dr. Viet Anh Nguyen, VNU – Universiy of Engineering and Technology, Vietnam
+Asso.
+Prof. Viet Anh Nguyen, VNU – Universiy of Engineering and Technology, Hanoi, Vietnam

 Dr. Chooi Yeng Lee, Monash University Malaysia, Malaysia

 Dr. Joseph Roberson, Tshwane University of Technology, South Africa